Fideuram Intesa Sanpaolo Private Banking S.P.A. Takes Position in Progyny, Inc. $PGNY

-Fideuram Intesa Sanpaolo Private Banking S.P.A. acquired a new stake in Progyny, Inc. (NASDAQ:PGNY - Free Report) in the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor acquired 70,312 shares of the company's stock, valued at approximately $1,806,000.
-Fideuram Intesa Sanpaolo Private Banking S.P.A. owned 0.08% of Progyny at the end of the most recent reporting period.
+Fideuram Intesa Sanpaolo Private Banking S.P.A. purchased a new stake in Progyny, Inc. (NASDAQ:PGNY - Free Report) during the fourth quarter, according to its most recent filing with the SEC.
+The firm purchased 70,312 shares of the company's stock, valued at approximately $1,806,000.
+Fideuram Intesa Sanpaolo Private Banking S.P.A. owned 0.08% of Progyny at the end of the most recent quarter.

-A number of other institutional investors and hedge funds have also added to or reduced their stakes in the company.
-PNC Financial Services Group Inc. increased its position in Progyny by 3.4% during the 4th quarter.
-PNC Financial Services Group Inc. now owns 19,202 shares of the company's stock valued at $493,000 after purchasing an additional 637 shares during the period.
-Abacus Wealth Partners LLC acquired a new stake in Progyny during the 4th quarter valued at approximately $280,000.
-Simcoe Capital LLC acquired a new stake in Progyny during the 4th quarter valued at approximately $3,902,000.
-VIRGINIA RETIREMENT SYSTEMS ET Al increased its position in Progyny by 18.8% during the 4th quarter.
-VIRGINIA RETIREMENT SYSTEMS ET Al now owns 22,100 shares of the company's stock valued at $568,000 after purchasing an additional 3,500 shares during the period.
-Finally, First Eagle Investment Management LLC increased its position in Progyny by 40.2% during the 4th quarter.
-First Eagle Investment Management LLC now owns 212,612 shares of the company's stock valued at $5,460,000 after purchasing an additional 60,912 shares during the period.
-Institutional investors and hedge funds own 94.93% of the company's stock.
+Other institutional investors and hedge funds have also made changes to their positions in the company.
+Federated Hermes Inc. increased its holdings in shares of Progyny by 147.3% in the 3rd quarter.
+Federated Hermes Inc. now owns 1,375 shares of the company's stock valued at $30,000 after acquiring an additional 819 shares during the period.
+Covestor Ltd increased its holdings in shares of Progyny by 164.9% in the 3rd quarter.
+Covestor Ltd now owns 2,609 shares of the company's stock valued at $56,000 after acquiring an additional 1,624 shares during the period.
+Quarry LP increased its holdings in shares of Progyny by 2,004.1% in the 3rd quarter.
+Quarry LP now owns 3,598 shares of the company's stock valued at $77,000 after acquiring an additional 3,427 shares during the period.
+Canada Pension Plan Investment Board purchased a new position in shares of Progyny in the 2nd quarter valued at $77,000.
+Finally, Tower Research Capital LLC TRC increased its holdings in shares of Progyny by 203.5% in the 2nd quarter.
+Tower Research Capital LLC TRC now owns 7,021 shares of the company's stock valued at $154,000 after acquiring an additional 4,708 shares during the period.
+94.93% of the stock is currently owned by hedge funds and other institutional investors.

 Analysts Set New Price Targets

-A number of research firms have weighed in on PGNY.
-Truist Financial increased their target price on shares of Progyny from $28.00 to $30.00 and gave the company a "buy" rating in a research report on Monday, May 11th.
-KeyCorp decreased their target price on shares of Progyny from $32.00 to $28.00 and set an "overweight" rating for the company in a research report on Monday, March 2nd.
-Canaccord Genuity Group raised shares of Progyny from a "hold" rating to a "buy" rating and increased their target price for the company from $19.00 to $30.00 in a research report on Tuesday.
-Zacks Research raised shares of Progyny from a "hold" rating to a "strong-buy" rating in a research report on Thursday, May 7th.
-Finally, Barclays increased their target price on shares of Progyny from $23.00 to $27.00 and gave the company an "overweight" rating in a research report on Friday, May 15th.
-One investment analyst has rated the stock with a Strong Buy rating, ten have given a Buy rating and two have assigned a Hold rating to the company.
-According to MarketBeat.com, the company presently has an average rating of "Moderate Buy" and a consensus price target of $29.55.
+A number of research analysts have recently issued reports on the company.
+Weiss Ratings reiterated a "hold (c)" rating on shares of Progyny in a report on Friday, March 27th.
+KeyCorp lowered their price objective on Progyny from $32.00 to $28.00 and set an "overweight" rating for the company in a research report on Monday, March 2nd.
+Barclays raised their price objective on Progyny from $23.00 to $27.00 and gave the stock an "overweight" rating in a research report on Friday, May 15th.
+Truist Financial raised their price objective on Progyny from $28.00 to $30.00 and gave the stock a "buy" rating in a research report on Monday, May 11th.
+Finally, Citigroup reissued an "outperform" rating on shares of Progyny in a research report on Monday, May 11th.
+One analyst has rated the stock with a Strong Buy rating, ten have issued a Buy rating and two have given a Hold rating to the stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of "Moderate Buy" and a consensus price target of $29.55.

-In other Progyny news, CFO Mark S. Livingston sold 8,275 shares of the firm's stock in a transaction on Wednesday, May 20th.
-The stock was sold at an average price of $25.50, for a total transaction of $211,012.50.
-Following the transaction, the chief financial officer directly owned 79,063 shares in the company, valued at approximately $2,016,106.50.
-This trade represents a 9.47% decrease in their position.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In related news, CFO Mark S. Livingston sold 8,275 shares of the company's stock in a transaction that occurred on Wednesday, May 20th.
+The stock was sold at an average price of $25.50, for a total value of $211,012.50.
+Following the sale, the chief financial officer owned 79,063 shares in the company, valued at $2,016,106.50.
+This represents a 9.47% decrease in their ownership of the stock.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
 The transaction was executed under a pre-arranged Rule 10b5-1 trading plan.
-Also, EVP Allison Swartz sold 4,657 shares of the firm's stock in a transaction on Tuesday, March 3rd.
+Also, EVP Allison Swartz sold 4,657 shares of the company's stock in a transaction that occurred on Tuesday, March 3rd.
 The shares were sold at an average price of $17.40, for a total value of $81,031.80.
-Following the transaction, the executive vice president owned 89,879 shares in the company, valued at approximately $1,563,894.60.
-This trade represents a 4.93% decrease in their ownership of the stock.
+Following the completion of the sale, the executive vice president owned 89,879 shares in the company, valued at approximately $1,563,894.60.
+This represents a 4.93% decrease in their position.
 The disclosure for this sale is available in the SEC filing.
-In the last three months, insiders have sold 25,308 shares of company stock worth $579,977.
-Corporate insiders own 9.90% of the company's stock.
+Insiders have sold a total of 25,308 shares of company stock worth $579,977 over the last quarter.
+Insiders own 9.90% of the company's stock.

-Progyny (NASDAQ:PGNY - Get Free Report) last issued its earnings results on Thursday, May 7th.
-The company reported $0.29 earnings per share (EPS) for the quarter, topping analysts' consensus estimates of $0.26 by $0.03.
-Progyny had a return on equity of 13.34% and a net margin of 5.23%.The company had revenue of $328.50 million for the quarter, compared to analysts' expectations of $326.47 million.
-During the same period last year, the business earned $0.17 EPS.
-Progyny's quarterly revenue was down 26.4% compared to the same quarter last year.
+Progyny (NASDAQ:PGNY - Get Free Report) last issued its quarterly earnings results on Thursday, May 7th.
+The company reported $0.29 EPS for the quarter, topping analysts' consensus estimates of $0.26 by $0.03.
+Progyny had a return on equity of 13.34% and a net margin of 5.23%.The company had revenue of $328.50 million during the quarter, compared to analysts' expectations of $326.47 million.
+During the same quarter in the previous year, the firm posted $0.17 EPS.
+The firm's revenue was down 26.4% compared to the same quarter last year.
 Progyny has set its FY 2026 guidance at 1.980-2.09 EPS and its Q2 2026 guidance at 0.500-0.53 EPS.
-On average, analysts expect that Progyny, Inc. will post 1.12 EPS for the current year.
+On average, equities research analysts anticipate that Progyny, Inc. will post 1.12 earnings per share for the current fiscal year.

 (Free Report